Premafin agrees to Fondiaria merger proposal

-MILAN (Reuters) - Italy’s holding company Premafin PRAI.MI agreed on Wednesday to a proposal of taking 0.85 percent in a new entity with Unipol (UNPI.MI) and its troubled insurer Fondiaria-SAI, a move aimed at overcoming wrangling over the rescue plan.
+MILAN, May 23 (Reuters) - Italy’s holding company Premafin agreed on Wednesday to a proposal of taking 0.85 percent in a new entity with Unipol and its troubled insurer Fondiaria-SAI, a move aimed at overcoming wrangling over the rescue plan.

 Following a board meeting on Wednesday, Premafin said in a statement the proposal by Fondiaria would allow it to continue talks over the operation.